 He was convicted and sentenced to five years in prison in 2006, but spent less than a week inside before being released on bail.
 His appeal is pending in court.

 In the past few years, the actor has worked hard to shed his "bad boy" image - with some success.

 His devotion to his family, particularly his brothers, is well known and he is reputed to go out of his way to help friends and even strangers.

 A few years ago, he started Being Human, a charity to help the underprivileged through education and healthcare.
 The charity sells T-shirts and other products online and in stores, and the proceeds are used for charitable work.

 His relationships with women also seem to have matured.
-Although he parted ways with actress Katrina Kaif some time ago, they remain good friends and the couple acted together in Ek Tha Tiger last year.
+Although he parted ways with actress Katrina Kaif some time ago, they remain good friends and the couple acted together in Ek Tha Tiger.

-But the decision of a Mumbai court to charge the actor with culpable homicide shows that his past may well overshadow his current success.
+But the court verdict handing him a five-year sentence shows that his past may well overshadow his current success.